alexlebesc/blog/posts/20180905-amp-promises.md

 ## Amp Promises: From Generators To Coroutines

+or how to do async concurrency in php.

 In his article Serega Zhuk https://sergeyzhuk.me/2018/02/15/amp-coroutines/ explains how php generators can work with coroutine and promises.

 This is interesting for non blocking IO.

 more on the subject:
 * https://sergeyzhuk.me/2018/07/26/phproundtable-generators-coroutines/